raul23/vocab-augmentor/README.md

 - **Audio Pronunciation**: Adds pronunciation sounds for new words using `MeloTTS` for supported languages, including English, French, Spanish, Chinese, Korean, and Japanese.

-  For Portuguese tts, `facebook/mms-tts-por` is used.
+  For Portuguese text-to-speech, `facebook/mms-tts-por` is used.
 - **Selective Module Installation**: Modules are installed only when needed for specific tasks.
 - **CSV Export**: Updates and exports the vocabulary list to a CSV file for easy access